SebastianWilke/CPA_2016_Sample_Exam_Questions/README.md

 * Some terminology: ```A``` is ```superclass``` of ```B```. ```B``` is ```subclass``` of ```A```.
 * Class ```B``` defines a function, namely ```d()``` that has the same name as a function in its superclass.
 This is called ```function overriding```.
 B _redefines_ function ```b()```.
 Note that since ```B``` inherits from ```A```, we could call ```b.d()``` even if had not defined the function ```d()``` in ```B```!
 It would just call the function ```d()``` of its superclass ```A``` in that case.
 * The call to ```b.d()``` calls the overridden function instead of the one defined in ```A```.
 Here ```B.d()``` calls ```A.d()``` and ```b.x``` gets divided by 2.
-* Rest see comments in above code.
+* Rest: see comments in above code.

 <!--------------------QUESTION 14-------------------->